Ephesus Seventh-day Adventist Church - New York City (photo: Alan Price)

 Dunlap, David W. From Abyssinian to Zion: A Guide to Manhattan's Houses of Worship.
 New York: Columbia University Press, 2004.

-Dunlap, David W. "Steeple on Historic Harlem Church Replaced," The New York Times, Dec.
-12, 2006.
+Dunlap, David W. "Steeple on Historic Harlem Church Replaced," The New York Times (Dec.
+12, 2006).

-Ephesus Seventh-day Adventist Church website: http://www.ephesus.org
+Ephesus Seventh-day Adventist Church website

-Gentry, Glenn A. "A Tale of Two Organs," The American Organist, March 2007.
-Implied specifications of Hilborne L. Roosevelt organ, Op.
-341 (1886).
+Gentry, Glenn A. "A Tale of Two Organs," The American Organist (Mar.
+2007).
+Implied specifications of Hilborne L. Roosevelt organ, No. 341 (1886).

-Gentry, Glenn A. Correspondence (October 13, 1953) from F.R.
-Webber relating to Roosevelt organ, Op.
-341 (1886).
+Gentry, Glenn A. Correspondence (Oct.
+13, 1953) from F.R.
+Webber relating to Hilborne L. Roosevelt organ, No. 341 (1886).

 Hickman, Cynthia.
 Harlem Churches at the End of the 20th Century.
 New York: Dunbar Press, 2001.